-For standard appeals, DHMC will make a decision and send you written notice of the decision no later than ten (10) working days from the date you file your standard appeal.
-For expedited appeals, DHMC will make a decision and send you written notice of the decision no later than three (3) working days from the date you file your expedited appeal.
+For standard appeals, DHMC will make a decision and send you written notice of the decision no later than ten (10) working days from the receipt of your standard appeal.
+For expedited appeals, DHMC will make a decision and send you written notice of the decision no later than 72 hours from the receipt of your expedited appeal.
 DHMC will also try to notify you of the decision over the phone for expedited appeals.